amruthamanjunath-CS/Learning-C/Functions_Recursions/README.md

 ## Function Programs
 1. **Natural Number to Roman Numeral Conversion** – Converts a given natural number to its Roman numeral equivalent using functions.
+2. **variadic function sum** - Takes as many aruguments as user gives and performs the operation.